tomalf2/tomalf2.github.io/_pages/about.md

   - /about.html
 ---

-🎓 I'm a PhD candidate in Information Technology @ Politecnico di Milano
+🎓 I'm a PhD in Information Technology @ Politecnico di Milano

 🔬 Doing bioinformatic research is my way of trying to make the world a better place.